arnaud-zg/eslint-plugin-feature-flags/README.md

 After publishing the article, a discussion with Kevin Marques sparked the idea: *"What if we created a lint rule that automatically triggers an error when a feature flag's expiration date is exceeded?
 Your CI/CD could run the script, and your IDE would show you in the code where the feature flag is used."*

-This insight led to bootstrapping this project to:

-1. Provide automated enforcement of feature flag hygiene
-2. Integrate directly with existing developer workflows
-3. Create visibility around outdated flags
-4. Encourage good practices like setting clear expirations

-The goal is to build a solution that addresses a wide range of use cases while remaining flexible enough to adapt to different team workflows.
+This insight led to bootstrapping this project.
+The goal is to build a solution for a large use cases while remaining flexible enough.
 I'm open to suggestions and insights from others as we refine this tool together.

 📋 **Looking for examples?** Check out our [example project](./examples/test-project/) that demonstrates how to use this plugin with both TypeScript and JavaScript files.